Preventing GBS in Pregnancy

 Women who have a history of UTIs and bladder infections or were GBS positive during a previous pregnancy, may benefit from seeking support early on in pregnancy (such as during the first trimester).

 At 32-33 weeks, I encourage women to book an appointment with me to prepare their vaginal microbiome for the GBS swab.
-I prepare the vaginal microbiome by recommending a probiotic and herbal immune support (that are safe to take during pregnancy) like garlic and echinacea to support vaginal health.
+Most often probiotics and herbal immune support (like garlic and echinacea) are used to support a healthy vaginal microbiome.

 If you tested positive for GBS in prior pregnancies, I recommend booking an appointment at the beginning of the third trimester to begin to support vaginal health.
 I follow the same protocol as above, but treat for longer to help change the vaginal flora especially if you have had GBS before.